10 Helpful Packing Tips Every Traveler Should Know

 Everyone’s travel essentials

-Travel essentials are a personal preferences matter.
-However, your passport and visa documents, prescription medication, travel insurance, phone, and charger, are everyone`s travel essential, hence should always be with you.
+Travel essentials are a matter of personal preference.
+However, your passport and visa documents, prescription medication, travel insurance, phone, and charger, are everyone`s travel essential, hence you should always be with you.
 Furthermore, keep all your travel paperwork such as hotel confirmations and flight information handy.
 If you can save them on your phone and are easily accessible even without Wi-Fi, even better.
 Lastly, it is always good to have some cash with you (but don`t bring much, you don`t want to find yourself stressed, constantly checking your wallet).
 Use your credit cards, especially ones that have transaction limits and no-foreign-transaction fee.

 Now, once you have your luggage packed, you can breathe in and relax.
 Most importantly it is time for you to enjoy your trip!
 Bon Voyage!